-Step 2 – Project Overview
+Step 2 – Provide a Project Overview

-Step 3 – Executive Summary
+Step 3 – Include an Executive Summary

 Be specific in this section.
-Address the needs of the individual client and be specific.
+Address the needs of the individual client.
 Outline the benefits of your company’s services and products and how they will solve the client’s problems.

-Step 4 – Project Details
+Step 5 – Add Project Details

-Step 5 – Budget and Financials
+Step 7 – Include the Budget and Financial Details

-Pricing projects is not always fun, but it is essential to a successful business proposal.
-You need to explore your pricing strategy and understand what you will charge for goods or services.
+Pricing projects is essential to a successful business proposal.
+You must explore your pricing strategy and understand what you will charge for goods or services.